 Museums on King’s Day

 While the majority of Amsterdam's major museums and attractions are closed on King’s Day, several notable visitor hotspots traditionally stay open including the Anne Frank House, Van Gogh Museum, Stedelijk Museum and the Rijksmuseum.
-An overview of museums open on King’s Day can be downloaded here.
+Be sure to check before you go.

 Celebrating King's Day in the Amsterdam Area and beyond